getsentry/magento-amg-sentry-extension/README.md

 ### Configuration

-In your Magento back-office, go to System > Configuration > Advanced > Developper > AMG Sentry
+In your Magento back-office, go to System → Configuration → Advanced → Developer → AMG Sentry.